 “Oh my God,” she laughs.
 “You can’t say that!”

-On the rare occasions when she joins me, I feel the pressure to make watching the show as entertaining as possible.
+On the rare occasions when she joins me, I feel the pressure to make watching the show as entertaining possible.
 So, for example, if a contestant breaks down in tears because a fish made off with his last hook condemning him to certain starvation, I’ll equate that to the dire situation I’m in.
-“This horrible throw pillow,” I say while positioning it behind my head.
+“This horrible throw pillow,” I say while trying to get it comfortable behind my head.
 “It’s just too damn fluffy!”

 In its many seasons, a woman has never won Alone, but if you ask me, the women are more impressive than their male counterparts.
 First, they seem to have a greater knowledge of the local flora.
-Flora isn’t even a word I would ever use, but I heard a woman on the show say it once, and I want to sound smart, too.
-Walking through an open field, a male contestant might notice a pile of bear scat, pick it up in his hands, and remark, “Hmm, looks like a grizzly was here not five minutes ago.”
-But women somehow have the ability to see beyond the mountain of shit, and unlike men, resist the temptation of squeezing it between their fingertips.
+Flora isn’t even a word I would ever use, but I heard a woman on the show say it once, and it made me want to sound smart, too.
+Walking through an open field, a male contestant might notice a pile of bear shit, pick it up in his hands, and remark, “Hmm, looks like a grizzly was here not five minutes ago.”
+But women somehow have the ability to see the mountain of shit, yet resist the temptation to squeeze it in their fingertips.
 Instead, they’ll grab at the various medicinal plants within arms reach, as if they were pushing a cart through the produce section of Trader Joe’s.

 I also have misgivings about the way the men shelter themselves.
 Some of them live like animals, sleeping inside a pile of dead leaves with all sorts of creatures that might bite you.
 I’ve seen women, on the other hand, build log cabins, complete with driftwood furniture and tapestries made from animal skins.
 One woman constructed an Indian sweat lodge.
 Can you imagine slowly starving to death, yet mustering enough energy to maintain that level of civility?
 To Lola, I’m always quick to point out how strong and impressive the women are because I think they make good role models.
-I’ve grown scared recently.
-Scared that as she heads into the world, I won’t be around to protect her, and I want her to know what strength looks like.
-I almost never mention how awful these women must stink, even as I worry their stench might seep through the cable lines.
+Now that she’s about to head into the world, I’ve grown scared that I won’t be around to protect her.
+These women can show her what strength looks like.
+I almost never mention how awful they must stink, even as I worry their stench might seep through the cable lines and into our living room.
 Sometimes I catch myself pulling my shirt over my nose just as a precaution.